 What’s the Energy Company Obligation?

 The ECO scheme requires the UK’s biggest energy suppliers to help us to improve the energy efficiency of our homes, reducing heating costs and carbon emissions.
-They are obliged to fund the installation of new boilers and / or insulation for low income households and districts.
+They are obliged to fund the installation of new boilers for low income households.
 By installing a more energy efficient boiler and reducing the amount of heat that escapes your home, you can significantly reduce your heating bills.

 - The Carbon Emissions Reduction Obligation (CERO) provides insulation for solid wall homes and hard-to-treat cavity walls.